artie-l/pump-probe-experiment-control/README.md

 # Setting-up the program

 First one needs to check if all requirements were met.
-This could be done by running the `path/filename.py` within the IDE or consol.
+This could be done by running the `path/filename.py` within the IDE or python console.

 ## LIA setup